 In this episode we follow up on what exactly the payload will be for the second launch of the Falcon Heavy, review some interesting new data about gun accidents and NRA conventions, talk about the exciting discovery of Neanderthal cave drawings which predate any other known human petroglyphs in Europe, and discuss Jon Favreau being given the helm of an upcoming live action series in the ever-proliferating world of Star Wars.
 Enjoy!

 If you haven’t yet, please leave us a review here on iTunes!
 It will help more people see and be able to listen to the podcast!
 And as always, follow us on Twitter, Facebook, and Instagram!
 Thanks for listening!

-In this episode of the podcast we talk about the [really cool] launch of the SpaceX Falcon Heavy, what makes it such a remarkable event, and why there is some controversy behind it.
+In this episode we talk about the [really cool] launch of the SpaceX Falcon Heavy launch, what makes it such a remarkable event, and why there is some controversy behind it.
 We also chat about the newest Star Wars toys previewed at New York Toy Fair and what they might tell us about the Han Solo standalone film.
 Enjoy!

 If you haven’t yet, please go to iTunes or the Apple Podcasts app, subscribe, and leave us a review!
 That’ll help us get up in the rankings and get more people listening to the show.
 Also, please go follow us on our social media profiles: @sciandorfi on Twitter and Instagram, and facebook.com/sciandorfi.
 You can also send us an email at firstname.lastname@example.org.